matsoftware/mobile-metrics/README.md

 ### Pre-requisites

-1. Install SQL Server using Docker on Unix: https://docs.microsoft.com/en-us/sql/linux/quickstart-install-connect-docker?view=sql-server-linux-2017&pivots=cs1-bash
+1. Install SQL Server using Docker on Unix: https://docs.microsoft.com/en-us/sql/linux/quickstart-install-connect-docker?view=sql-server-linux-2017&pivots=cs1-bash and [Azure Data Studio](https://github.com/microsoft/azuredatastudio/releases/tag/1.21.0) to connect directly to the database

 2. Create a `.env` file in the root of the repo with the local database settings:
     ```bash